These simple, minimal-prep, baby-led weaning first food ideas are perfect for teaching a 6 month old how to eat.

 - Avocado Toast Fingers: use a good, wholesome bread (we like Dave’s Killer White Bread Done Right).
 I find it’s best to make the toast super toasty since things magically become very mushy in a baby’s little hands.

-- Apple Slices: Be sure to peel the apple first, then cut a thick circle shape (something easy for baby to hold, like in the picture below)
+- Apple Slices: Be sure to peel the apple first, then cut a thick circle shape (something easy for baby to hold, like in the picture below).
+Saute the apple in a little bit of butter or bake at 350 until soft.
+Remember that raw apples can be choking hazards, so either slice the apple paper thin or bake a thick slice for baby to hold.

 - Scrambled Eggs: I cooked the eggs in a tiny bit of good-quality butter, then sort of smushed them on the highchair tray.